tr00dudu/SimpleLvl/README.md

 > **A simple expereince tracking addon for World of Warcraft 1.12.1 giving you the freedom of simplicity**
 <br><sup><small>Not for Classic or Retail!.</small></sup>

+The goal of SimpleLvl is to allow the user the to  be able visualize the player experience collected, vanilla is a long grind and sometimes you just want to be able to keep track of when that next big golden glow is going to arrive.

+Each element is designed to be simple, compact, and fit the wow theme asthetics.